Lesmanaadhew/Covid_19_Portfolio_Project/README.md

   or
   [1_database_raw](https://github.com/Lesmanaadhew/Covid_19_Portfolio_Project/tree/main/1_database_raw) (for the .XLSX version)

-### Tools or Softwares
+### Tools or Software
-Upon this project I used 3 (three) tools or softwares to analyze the COVID-19 dataset.
+Upon this project I used 3 (three) tools or software to analyze the COVID-19 dataset.
 1. **Excel**: this software is used for data cleaning and data visualization.
 2. **PostgreSQL**: this tool is mainly used for data exploration.
 3. **Tableau**: This software is used for data visualization.